Global Monetary System Change: Will China Take Over the Reserve Currency Role?

 China’s Rise to the Top is Not Assured

-Another point to consider is that currently the Chinese Renminbi’s share of global reserves is only 2.25%.
+Another point to consider is that currently the Chinese Renminbi’s share of global reserves is only around 2% It is actually just slightly less than that of the Australian Dollar.

 “…despite the magnitude and global influence of China’s economy, and despite the hype when the IMF elevated the renminbi to an official global reserve currency in October 2016 by including it in the basket of currencies that back the Special Drawing Rights (SDRs).